Zuiko: Automated exposure 35 mm cameras

-Meanwhile, Olympus released the 35 EC economy fixed-lens camera alongside the 35 SP in 1969; compared to the SP, the EC had a slower E.Zuiko 42mm 2.8 lens carried over from the Auto-B of 1959, but was also markedly smaller and lighter.
+Meanwhile, Olympus released the 35 EC economy fixed-lens camera alongside the 35 SP in 1969; compared to the SP, the EC had a slower E.Zuiko 42 mm 2.8 lens carried over from the Auto-B of 1959, but was also markedly smaller and lighter.
 The 35 EC offered programmed automatic exposure only (both aperture and shutter speed set automatically by the meter) and had no rangefinder.
 The 35 EC was replaced in 1971 by the 35 EC2, which added a battery check function.
 The updated 35 ECR of 1972 added a rangefinder to the 35 EC2 but again was limited to programmed autoexposure.
-In 1974, Olympus released the 35 ED, last of the 'economy' line, equipped with a slightly wider D.Zuiko 38mm 2.8 lens, rangefinder focusing, and programmed autoexposure only.
+In 1974, Olympus released the 35 ED, last of the 'economy' line, equipped with a slightly wider D.Zuiko 38 mm 2.8 lens, rangefinder focusing, and programmed autoexposure only.